A recursive method for the oddness of the number of set-valued tableaux: Abstract

 \section{Abstract}

-The set-valued tableaux are combinatorial objects introduced by Buch for expressing the tableaux-sum formula of the stable Grothendieck polynomials.
-Not much is known about the set-valued tableaux compared to the usual case of the semi-standard tableaux.
-In this paper, we show the odd property for the number of the set-valued tableaux.
+Set-valued tableaux, introduced by Buch to express the tableaux-sum formula for stable Grothendieck polynomials, generalize semistandard tableaux.
+We provide a new recursive proof that the number of set-valued tableaux of a given shape is odd.